FAQs

 US Tariffs

-For details of what tariffs apply to each product/ tariff line, refer to the Tariff Finder(external link).
+For details of what tariffs apply to any product/ tariff line, refer to the Tariff Finder(external link).

 Any information you feel comfortable sharing on how your business is impacted is valuable to us.
 Please get in touch to share this information, ask questions or share your views by emailing us.exports@mfat.govt.nz